cuba-labs/gantt/README.md

 # gantt

-How to use Product Tour Vaadin add-on https://vaadin.com/directory/component/gantt in CUBA applications.
+This sample shows how to use the Product Tour Vaadin add-on https://vaadin.com/directory/component/gantt in CUBA applications.

 ![Demo](/images/screen.png)